fbpx

 Locations: Various venues across Bude

-Price: Varies depending on the gig.
-Read below
+Price: Varies depending on the gig

-BUDE JAZZ FESTIVAL 2023 IS THE BEST JAZZ FESTIVAL IN CORNWALL.
-IT SERVES UP A PACKED PROGRAMME ACROSS TOWN BETWEEN TUESDAY 29 AUGUST AND FRIDAY 1 SEPTEMBER 2023.
+BUDE JAZZ FESTIVAL 2024 IS THE BEST JAZZ FESTIVAL IN CORNWALL.
+IT SERVES UP A PACKED PROGRAMME ACROSS TOWN BETWEEN TUESDAY 27 AUGUST AND FRIDAY 30 AUGUST 2024.
 WELCOME TO A SIMPLY GREAT JAZZ FEST…

-Cool cats and jive bunnies should head to Bude between Tuesday 29 August and Friday 1 September 2023 for the Bude Jazz Festival 2023.
+Cool cats and jive bunnies should head to Bude between Tuesday 27 and Friday 30 August 2024 for the Bude Jazz Festival 2024.
 See countless bands and acts play up to 80 concerts across the north Cornish coastal town and its outskirts.
 Basically, dig the vibe, man, as some of the best jazz musicians for miles around descend on Bude over four lively days and nights.

-Who is playing at the Bude Jazz Festival 2023?
-Well, some of the highlights this year include the inimitable Craig Milverton Trio and legendary saxophonist John Hallam.
+Some of the highlights of the 2023 edition included the inimitable Craig Milverton Trio and legendary saxophonist John Hallam.
 Craig Milverton is one of the finest jazz pianists in the UK with a British Jazz Award under his belt which he won in 2010 for best pianist.
 Hallam, in contrast, is a respected name on both clarinet and sax, with an army of fans behind him.

-Both acts are involved in a number of performances throughout the four days.
-In fact, the Craig Milverton Trio actually perform with John Hallam and sax star Amy Roberts at the Parkhouse from 11.45am on the Tuesday.
-Do look at the full programme to see all the gigs as these legends feature in a good handful of them.
+Both acts were involved in a number of performances throughout the four days.
+In fact, the Craig Milverton Trio actually performed with John Hallam and sax star Amy Roberts at the Parkhouse.
+Other great names that performed between the Tuesday and Friday included Nick Ward’s Jelly Roll Quartet, the South West Lindy Hoppers and Kevin Grenfell’s Jazz Giants.